bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ![](./images/image13_45.png "")

-3. Once we have the outputs generated & job executed successfully, we need to update these endpoints i.e. Essbase Redirect URL and Essbase Post Logout Redirect URL back in the Essbase IDCS Confidential Application, where we fed temporary URL’s as below.
+3. Once we have the outputs generated and job executed successfully, we need to update these endpoints i.e. Essbase Redirect URL and Essbase Post Logout Redirect URL back in the Essbase IDCS Confidential Application, where we fed temporary URL’s as below.

 ![](./images/image13_46.png "")
 ![](./images/image13_47.png "")